sdrsiddiqui/sdrsiddiqui.github.io/_posts/2018-11-29-Create Jekyll blog in five steps.markdown

 2. Download the [theme](https://github.com/mmistakes/minimal-mistakes).
 3. Modify the **Gemfile**.
 4. Modify the **_config.yml** file.
-5. Built the site and run the server.
+5. Build the site and run the server.

 ---